ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-10-devops-to-llmops.md

 ---

 <span class="firstcharacter">A</span>s large language models (LLMs) dominate the
-public zeitgeist, I started to wonder how they can impact our current software practices.
+public zeitgeist, I started to wonder how they can impact software development.
 In my five years in the industry, I've worked on good old-fashioned ETL pipelines to dedicated machine learning applications.
 However, language models are a different kind of software artifact, it's like *clay*, and I'm curious how they can change how we build software today.

 In this blog post, I will examine trends in software.
 I divided these into three phases&mdash;DevOps,[^1] MLOps, and LLMOps.
 I will focus on the **logical layer**, i.e., the layer responsible for transforming inputs into our desired output.
 Here are some examples to further delineate the three:

 | Phase  | Description                                                                 | Logical Layer                         | Examples of Logical Layer          | Example Applications                                        |
 |--------|-----------------------------------------------------------------------------|---------------------------------------|------------------------------------|-------------------------------------------------------------|